 Chartreux Coat Traits:

-- Unique Trait: The coat often breaks at the neck and flanks, resembling a sheep's fleece.
+- Unique Trait: The fur naturally "breaks" at the neck and flanks, just like a fleece.

 British Shorthair Coat Traits:

-- Feel: Firm and stands away from the body.
+- Feel: Firm to the touch and stands out from the body.

 The Signature Blue-Grey Coat

-- Chartreux Blue: Encompasses a range from light ash to deep slate blue.
-A clear, medium blue is ideal.
-The woolly texture gives the color a unique, luminous depth with silver-tipped guard hairs.
+- Chartreux Blue: You’ll see anything from light ash to deep slate.
+The goal is a clear, medium blue.
+That woolly texture gives the coat a luminous look, especially with those silver-tipped guard hairs.

 Distinctive Facial Features